cyberkaida/bootloaders-with-kaida/01-initial-research/annotated-boot-log.md

 ```
 > Welcome to stage 2!
 > the second stage bootloader is responsible for powering up the RAM and a few devices, mounting the boot
-> partition and finding the Linux kernel, finding the appropriate DeviceTree and starting Linux.
+> partition and finding the Linux kernel, finding the appropriate DeviceTree and starting Linux on the ARM core.
 > - [Wikipedia](https://en.wikipedia.org/wiki/Devicetree)
 > - [Kernel.org](https://www.kernel.org/doc/html/latest/devicetree/usage-model.html)
 > - [Standard](https://www.devicetree.org)